ubc-library-rc/gis-reference-mapping/content/hands-on3.md

 ## Labelling
-Two project properties we _will_ concern ourselves with are Labels and Symbology.
+Two project properties we _will_ concern ourselves with are **Labels** and **Symbology**.
 Labels allow you to add labels to a layer based on an attribute value.
 You can turn off the labels at any time by returning to a layer's properties, or by right-clicking the layer and clicking "Show Labels" again.

 To Do
 {: .label .label-green }